 About Sadia Nusrat

 Sadia is currently interning at Star Cineplex, Bangladesh’s premiere theatre chain.
-From editing the monthly magazine to interviewing Joya Ahsan for Devi, Sadia Nusrat has her hands full having the best time of her life.
+From editing the monthly magazine to interviewing Joya Ahsan for Debi, Sadia Nusrat has her hands full having the best time of her life.

 An eternal neurotic who loves food and makeup, Tashfia is a business student with experience in digital marketing, having previously worked in Purplebot Digital.